Tier 3 Weight Management Patient Portal

 About Our Service

-We are a friendly team of health care professionals who work together to support individuals who would like to lose weight and are access bariatric surgery.
+We are a friendly team of health care professionals who work together to support individuals who would like to lose weight and access bariatric surgery (where appropriate).

 We use a person centred approach to set personalised goals and identify the barriers for the individual to get through to make positive health care changes and be prepared physically and mentally to go through the bariatric surgical procedure.
 We work alongside our colleagues in the Tier 4 Bariatric Surgery team.

-We offer 12 months of support with regular one to one individual appointments with a dietitian alongside work with a cognitive behaviour therapist, physiotherapist and therapy assistant led group education and activity sessions where required.
+We offer 12 months of support with regular one to one individual appointments with a dietitian, nutritionist and dietetic assistants.
+Also group sessions with a cognitive behaviour therapist, physiotherapist and therapy assistant led group education and activity sessions where required.

 Who can access the service?